Data Protection Officers: Myth Buster

 It led many businesses to voluntarily appoint one, thinking they really should.
 It led clients to include ‘do you have a DPO?’ in their due diligence questionnaires.
 Suppliers to think, ‘oh we better have one.’

 Some organisations understood the DPO requirements, others perhaps less so.
-Many will have informed the ICO (or EU regulator) who their DPO is, others won’t.
+Many will have correctly informed the ICO (or relevant EU regulator) who their DPO is, others won’t.

 Some DPOs will be striving to fulfil their designated tasks, others won’t have the resources to do this, some may be blissfully unaware of the legal obligations their role carries with it.